chrisworman/task-api/README.md

 running the http server.
 You can inspect activity in the containers using the `logs` command:
 ```
-$ ./dev.sh logs http
+$ ./dev.sh http logs
-$ ./dev.sh logs db
+$ ./dev.sh db logs
 ```

 The source code for the app is mounted in the http container.
 If you want to apply code changes, you need to restart the http server:
 ```
-$ ./dev.sh restart http
+$ ./dev.sh http restart
 ```

-If you change the data models in python, you need to generate migration scripts and upgrade the database:
+If want to execute a command in a container, for example to install python packages with `pip`, use the `attach` command to start a bash shell in the desired container:
 ```
+$ ./dev.sh http attach
-$ ./dev.sh migrate
+$ ./dev.sh db attach
 ```

-If you install new packages, the `./dev.sh` script has a shortcut to run `pip freeze > requirements.txt`:
+Type `exit` to detach from the container.

+Rather than attaching to a container and running commands, the dev script also has shortcuts to common commands:
 ```
-$ ./dev.sh freeze
+$ ./dev.sh http freeze       # runs "pip freeze > requirements.txt" in the http container
+$ ./dev.sh db migrate        # runs a db migrate and upgrade
 ```

 When you are done working with the api, you can stop and remove the containers